ballerina-platform/ballerina-dev-website/swan-lake/learn/processing-data-events/using-language-integrated-queries.md

     }
 ```

-2. Manipulate he product details array (iterator) using query expressions to find the price of each product in the iterator.
+2. Manipulate the product details array (iterator) using query expressions to find the price of each product in the iterator.
 As per the query, you only consider the grocery products.
 In this process, there is a `join` with the table, which contains the product prices.

 ```ballerina
 ProductAmount[] output = from var product in products